Alovoa/alovoa/README.md

 ### Documentation:
 - Please read the DOCUMENTATION.md

+### Contribute:
+- Want to help but you don't know how to code?
+No problem!
+Help us improve the existing translations or add your preferred language: https://hosted.weblate.org/projects/alovoa/alovoa/

 ### Licenses:
 - All code is licensed under the AGPLv3 license, unless stated otherwise.
 - All images are proprietary, unless stated otherwise.